-These findings demonstrated that physicians were limited in their ability to predict beyond chance the underlying etiology of NSTEMI based on patients' clinical history, ECGs and troponin levels.
-Indeed, studies have shown that presence of ischemic features (e.g., ischemic symptoms, ischemic ECG findings), and even troponin levels are not predictive of NSTEMI etiology.6
+These findings demonstrate that physicians were limited in their ability to predict beyond chance the underlying etiology of NSTEMI based on patients' clinical history, ECGs, and troponin levels.
+Indeed, studies have shown that presence of ischemic features (eg, ischemic symptoms, ischemic ECG findings), and even troponin levels, is not predictive of NSTEMI etiology.

-During the perioperative period, patients are exposed to sympathetic activation that can trigger hypertension, tachycardia, hyper-catabolism and subsequent increase in cardiac demand.
-Moreover, surgery is associated with bleeding, hypotension, and anemia resulting in a supply and demand imbalance.
-However, surgery also leads to hypercoagulability, inflammation and endothelial dysfunction, predisposing patients to thrombotic events.
+During the perioperative period, patients are exposed to sympathetic activation that can trigger hypertension, tachycardia, hyper-catabolism, and subsequent increase in cardiac demand.
+Moreover, surgery is associated with bleeding, hypotension, and anemia, resulting in a supply and demand imbalance.
+However, surgery also leads to hypercoagulability, inflammation, and endothelial dysfunction, predisposing patients to thrombotic events.
 Several studies have demonstrated the occurrence of type 1 MI, in 26% to 50% of patients with perioperative MI.
 17-20 Yet, some of these studies are limited by the use of inadequate methods to detect intracoronary thrombus.
-The OPTIMUS Study used OCT and identified thrombus at the culprit lesion in 13% of patients who have experienced a perioperative MI as compared to 67% of those who experienced a non-operative MI.
-Physicians should take into account prevalence of MI etiology in different clinical settings to guide diagnostic approachs and medical treatments.
+The OPTIMUS Study used OCT and identified thrombus at the culprit lesion in 13% of patients who have experienced a perioperative MI as compared to 67% of those who experienced a nonoperative MI.6 Physicians should take into account prevalence of MI etiology in different clinical settings to guide diagnostic approachs and medical treatments.
 However, our study demonstrated that even among specialists from tertiary care academic hospitals, a significant proportion of patients suffering an MI were incorrectly classified without information from an invasive coronary assessment.

-Physician's belief of whether an MI is type 1 versus 2 often has important therapeutic implications.21 If an MI is thought to be type 1, the patient will more likely receive dual antiplatelet therapy and anticoagulation.
-Conversely, if an MI is deemed to be type 2, the patient is more likely to receive general treatment for anemia, hypotension or the triggers believed to be contributing to the ischemia process.
-In the perioperative setting in particular, mostly as a result of concerns for bleeding, patients with myocardial ischemia are discharged from hospital with limited cardiovascular secondary prevention treatment.22 Moreover, if a physician assumes that a perioperative MI has occurred as a result of supply-demand mismatch, patients may not be advanced for further risk stratification (i.e., angiography and possible detection of plaques required treatment).23
+A physician's belief about whether an MI is type 1 vs 2 often has important therapeutic implications.
+If an MI is thought to be type 1, the patient is more likely to receive dual antiplatelet therapy and anticoagulation.
+Conversely, if an MI is deemed to be type 2, the patient is more likely to receive general treatment for anemia, hypotension, or the triggers believed to be contributing to the ischemia process.
+In the perioperative setting in particular, mostly as a result of concerns for bleeding, patients with myocardial ischemia are discharged from the hospital with limited cardiovascular secondary prevention treatment.
+Moreover, if a physician assumes that a perioperative MI has occurred as a result of supply-demand mismatch, patients may not be advanced for further risk stratification (angiography and possible detection of plaques requiring treatment).

-The Coronary CTA VISION Study demonstrated that among patients experiencing a perioperative MI, 72% had >50% coronary obstructive disease, and only 4% had normal coronaries on computed tomographic angiography imaging.
-A perioperative MI, regardless of type 1 or type 2, might be an opportunity to identify at risk patients with asymptomatic coronary artery disease and offer medications with evidence for secondary cardiovascular prevention, such as aspirin, statins and ACE inhibitors.
-Recently, the MANAGE Trial that an intermediate-dose anticoagulation with dabigatran after a perioperative myocardial injury (including type 1 and type 2 MI) prevented major cardiovascular outcomes without increasing major bleedings at a mean of 16 months of follow-up.
+The Coronary CT Angiography to Predict Vascular Events in Noncardiac Surgery Patients Cohort Evaluation (Coronary CTA -VISION) study demonstrated that among patients experiencing a perioperative MI, 72% had > 50% coronary obstructive disease, and only 4% had normal coronaries on computed tomographic angiography imaging.
+A perioperative MI, regardless of whether it was type 1 or type 2, might be an opportunity to identify at-risk patients with asymptomatic coronary artery disease and offer medications with evidence for secondary cardiovascular prevention, such as aspirin, statins, and angiotensinconverting enzyme inhibitors.
+Recently, the Management of Myocardial Injury After Noncardiac Surgery (MANAGE) trial demonstrated that an intermediate-dose anticoagulation with dabigatran after a perioperative myocardial injury (including type 1 and type 2 MI) prevented major cardiovascular outcomes without increasing major bleedings at a mean of 16 months of follow-up.